 The second BICM program data collection cycle was initiated in 2015 with plans to complete analysis and reporting in 2022.
-Final Reporting for the BICM monitoring data collected during the second BICM cycle (2015-2021) is ongoing.
-Planning and budgeting for the third BICM cycle beginning data acquisition in 2022 is underway with NRDA LA TIG funding.
+Final Reporting for the BICM monitoring data collected during the second BICM cycle (2015-2021) is ongoing and expected to be completed by 2024.
+Funding for the third BICM cycle has been secured through a NRDA LA TIG grant.
+Data acquisition for phase three of the BICM program began in late 2022.